moyicat/moyicat.github.io/_posts/2016-08-02-graphq-videos.md

 | ![Graphiq Video Templates][image-3] |

-Later, we moved it to a Javascript file, but the concept remained the same.
+Later, we moved the video template to a JavaScript file, but the concept remained the same.

 ### Themes

 In addition to layout, we also wanted to use classes to give slides different themes.

-Again, the themes had to be very flexible.
+Again, the themes had to be flexible.
 So we defined everything that should be controlled by the theme as a <span class="small-caps">SASS</span> object.

 {% highlight scss %}
 $theme-dark: (